-Each Fund's distributions may be subject to federal income tax and may be taxed as ordinary income or capital gain, unless you are investing through a tax-deferred account, such as a 401(k) plan, individual retirement account (IRA) or 529 college savings plan.
+Each Fund's distributions may be subject to U.S. federal income tax and may be taxed as ordinary income or capital gain, unless you are investing through a tax-deferred account, such as a 401(k) plan, IRA or 529 college savings plan.
 In such a tax-deferred account, your tax liability is generally not incurred until you withdraw assets from such an account.